rlynjb/dailylift/README.md

 - DONE: be able to save routines
 - DONE: implement delete routine
 - DONE: fix edge cases with adding workout and switching routines and creating new routine
-- if workout has been updated, update workout in routine as well
 - DONE: leave add workout card out instead of toggling for simpler ui/ux
+- WIP: implement able to re-order workouts
+- add simple login system, only i can access
 - sort workout items base on latest added
-- implement able to re-order workouts
+- if workout has been updated, update workout in routine as well
 - add a sort/filter feature by equipment, muscle worked
 - possibly a search feature as well
 - shorten base64
 - auto resize input/text area fields

 ## Technical Backlog
 - review setting up hosting, serverless (write up steps if necessary)